Long Now Foundation: Seminars about long-term thinking

 In November 2003, The Long Now Foundation began a series of monthly seminars about long-term thinking (SALT) with a lecture by Brian Eno.
 The seminars are held in the San Francisco Bay Area and have focused on long-term policy and thinking, scenario planning, singularity and the projects of the foundation.
 The seminars are available for download in various formats from The Long Now Foundation.
 They are intended to "nudge civilization toward making long-term thinking automatic and common".
 Topics have included preserving environmental resources, the deep past and deep future of the sciences and the arts, human life extension, the likelihood of an asteroid strike in the future, SETI, and the nature of time.

 As of 2014, SFGate and Sprudge have described the seminars (hosted by Stewart Brand) as popular.

-Long Now Foundation debate format

-As part of the seminar series, there are occasionally debates on areas of long term concern, such as synthetic biology or "historian vs futurist on human progress".

-The point of Long Now debates is not win-lose.
-The point is public clarity and deep understanding, leading to action graced with nuance and built-in adaptivity, with long-term responsibility in mind.

-In operation, "There are two debaters, Alice and Bob.
-Alice takes the podium, makes her argument.
-Then Bob takes her place, but before he can present his counter-argument, he must summarize Alice's argument to her satisfaction — a demonstration of respect and good faith.
-Only when Alice agrees that Bob has got it right is he permitted to proceed with his own argument — and then, when he's finished, Alice must summarize it to his satisfaction."

-Mutual understanding is enforced by a reciprocal requirement to describe the other's argument to their satisfaction, with the goal being more understanding after the event than there was beforehand.

 Rosetta Project

 The Rosetta Project is an effort to preserve all languages that have a high likelihood of extinction over the period from 2000 to 2100.
 These include many languages whose native speakers number in the thousands or fewer.
 Other languages with many more speakers are considered by the project to be endangered because of the increasing importance of English as an international language of commerce and culture.
 Samples of such languages are to be inscribed onto a disc of nickel alloy three inches (7.62 cm) across.
 A Version 1.0 of the disc was completed on November 3, 2008, and as of 2017 housed 1,000 languages while working towards preserving 1,500.